z784324922/sls/intl.en-US/API Reference/Logstore related APIs/DeleteIndex.md

 # DeleteIndex {#reference_ivq_pvz_c2b .reference}

-Create an index for a specified Logstore.
+Deletes an index for a specified Logstore.

 Example: